ry-java/AttackRanges2/README.md

 # Attack Ranges
-A plugin for Runelite that produces an overlay showing a user's maximum attack range based on the weapon currently equip.
+A plugin for Runelite that produces an overlay showing a user's maximum attack range based on the weapon currently equipped.

 Contains support for Long-Range and Rapid/Accurate attack styles